litepresence/Honest-MPA-Price-Feeds/README.md

 Then enter your BitShares `username` and `wif`.
 Press `Enter` one last time and you are now an offical price feed producer for HONEST market pegged assets.
 Welcome to the team!

-From time to time the github will be updated.
+From time to time this Github repository will be updated.
 Please check in regularly at the HONEST mpa development room on telegram.
-Whenever you git clone the repo to update, please save a copy of the previous version on your local hard drive.
-This will make reverting easier should there be any errors in the latest development branch.
+Whenever you update, we suggest using `git pull` rather than the `Download ZIP` button, so that should there be any errors in the latest development branch, it would then be easier to revert using `git checkout <commit-hash>`.

 To sign up as a feed producer for HONEST market pegged assets on Bitshares Blockchain find me on telegram, I'm a chat mod in the groups:

 https://t.me/bitshares_community